 Again, a lot of it I did already know based on my 10+ years of experience as a pro photographer, but it was nice to see how all the tips could be applied when shooting with just an iPhone.

-Also, for any beginner (whether to regular photography or smartphone photography), the tips are all useful and immediately actionable.
+Also, for any beginner (whether in regular photography or smartphone photography), the tips are all useful and immediately actionable.

 6. Simple Editing Techniques

-With the plethora of iPhone apps for photography, it’s a bit overwhelming when trying to work out which one to use to edit your photos.
+With the plethora of iPhone apps for photography, it’s a bit overwhelming when trying to work out which apps to use to edit your photos.

 Even if you already have a favourite iPhone photo editing app, the challenge is then how to master all its tools to help you consistently create good photos.

-I particularly liked how Emil simplifies the editing process in the iPhone Photo Academy, bringing much needed clarity to a topic which is often convoluted with complicated and largely unnecessary techniques.
+I particularly liked how Emil simplifies the editing process in the iPhone Photo Academy, bringing much-needed clarity to a topic that is often convoluted with complicated and largely unnecessary techniques.

 7. Secrets for Managing a Huge Photo Library

-This is one of the 4 bonus videos included with the the iPhone Photo Academy, and is genuinely really useful.
+This is one of the 4 bonus videos included with the iPhone Photo Academy and is genuinely really useful.